gwastro/pycbc/docs/install.rst

     pip install "numpy>=1.6.4" unittest2

-You now need to decide whether you want to install a release of PyCBC for end-use, or an editable git repository for development.
+You now need to decide whether you want to install a release of PyCBC or an editable version of the source code from a git repository for development.

+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
+Installing a released version of PyCBC &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+.. note:

+    Make sure you have run the command in the section :ref:`Installing PyCBC in a virtual environment` above to install unittest2 before installing PyCBC.

 To install a release of the code, determine the tag of the relase that you want to install from the `list of PyCBC tags <https://github.com/ligo-cbc/pycbc/tags>`_.
 This example installs the v1.1.0 release.
 If you want to install a different release, change the command below accordingly: